THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 It’s just as important, if not more so, to look carefully at the existing top 10 posts when you’re looking for the main keyword.
 You need to make sure that your site is relevant for the keyword and ideally more relevant than the current top 10.
 If that’s not the case, then you need to have a plan to make it so or move on.

 Feeling overwhelmed or confused?
-Sign up for my SEO Boot Camp where I walk you through how to get crazy amounts of traffic from search engines by focusing on the 80/20 of SEO.
+Sign up for my 7-Day SEO Boost Challenge where I walk you through how to get crazy amounts of traffic from search engines by focusing on the 80/20 of SEO.